IVRPowers/blog/content/post/contactcenter/connecting-website-contact-center.md

 date = "2020-01-28T18:00:00+02:00"
-description = "Customer Engagement" draft = false tags = ["rtc","telephony","contactcenter","livechat"]
+description = "Customer Engagement" draft = false tags = ["rtc","telephony","contactcenter","livechat","widget"]
-title = "Connecting your Website and Contact Center" image = "/postimages/contactcenter/Text-Voice-Video-Chat.010.jpeg"
+title = "How to connect your Website to a Contact Center?" image = "/postimages/contactcenter/Text-Voice-Video-Chat.010.jpeg"

 +++

-#	The old way: What others still doing…
+#	The Old Way
+---
+Outdated technologies are weighing companies down by limiting their view of customers and making it difficult to connect with the new digital age interactions over IP.

 ![The Old Way](/postimages/contactcenter/Text-Voice-Video-Chat.011.jpeg)
 ------------
 ###### Photo source: Unplash.
 Creative Commons

-Outdated technologies are weighing companies down by limiting their view of customers and making it difficult to connect with the new digital age interactions over IP.
+> What others still doing…

 ###	Click-to-Call & Callback